CraigYanitski/kosmatau3d/README.md

 This galactic model can also be used in a more generalised application for distant galaxies.

-The objects that will modelled with this are:
+The objects that will modelled with this method are:

 - Milky Way
-  - (Yanitski et al. in prep) an approximate description compared to COBE-FIRAS, Planck, CfA, Mopra, ThrUMMS, and SEDIGISM data
+  - (Yanitski et al. in prep) an approximate description compared to COBE-DIRBE, Planck, COBE-FIRAS, GOT C+, CfA, Mopra, ThrUMMS, and SEDIGISM data

 ## Code Corrections

-The major changes to the `kosmatau3d` model are described in the document `./docs/treatise.pdf`, and the major changes to the Milky Way model will also appear in the upcoming Yanitski et al. (2022) paper.
+The major changes to the functionality of the `kosmatau3d` model over the KOSMA-tau-3D model of Silke et al. (2017) are described in the document `./docs/treatise.pdf`, and the major changes to the Milky Way model will also appear in the upcoming Yanitski et al. (2023) paper.
 There will be other documents to state the other various corrections and developments made.